lilnasy/gratelets/packages/typed-api/README.md

     fetch: (name: string) => `Hello, ${name}!`
 )
 ```
 The `defineApiRoute()` function takes an object with a `fetch` method.
-The `fetch` method will be called when an HTTP request is routed to the current endpoint, and the return value will be sent back to the client.
+The `fetch` method will be called when an HTTP request is routed to the current endpoint.
+Parsing the request for structured data and converting the returned value to a response is handled automatically.
 Once defined, the API route becomes available for browser-side code to use on the `api` object exported from `astro-typed-api/client`:
 ```ts
 ---
 // src/pages/index.astro